-- The appropriate physician order and parent release forms must be on file with the school nurse before the student will be allowed to begin taking medication at school. - Medication order forms are available on the school's website or from the school nurse. - Medication is to be brought to the nurse's office by a responsible adult.
+- The appropriate physician order and parent release forms must be on file with the school nurse before the student will be allowed to begin taking medication at school.
+Medication order forms are available on the school's website or from the school nurse. - Medication is to be brought to the nurse's office by a responsible adult.
 Medication must be in the original container in which the prescribing physician or pharmacist dispensed the medication. - For each prescribed medication, the container should be labeled with the following information: students name; name of physician; date, name and telephone number of dispensing pharmacy; name of medication; dosage; frequency, route and any special handling and storage directions.

 A student in possession of any medication (prescribed or over the counter) is strictly prohibited.
+A student may carry their own inhaler once the required paperwork (physician's order, parent's release form) have been received.